Loupau38/Fake-ShapeBot-2.0/README.md

 - +qcut : Same as "cut" but will cut the shape in 4 instead of 2
 - +lsep : Will separate each layer of the shape

-Note : "cut" and "qcut" are mutualy exclusive
+Note : "cut" and "qcut" are mutually exclusive

 Additional features :